-SFTS is a founding member of the Graduate Theological Union, which was created in 1962 with the certainty that the future of religious renewal and theological education depends on the willingness of faith traditions to come together.
+SFTS is a founding member of the Graduate Theological Union (GTU),which was created in 1962 with the certainty that the future of religious renewal and theological education depends on the willingness of faith traditions to come together.

-Today, the GTU flourishes as a haven for interdisciplinary religious thought, study, and practice, serving as the place where religion meets the world.
+With 108 theological faculty members across 21 scholarly institutions, the GTU flourishes as a haven for interdisciplinary religious thought, study, and practice around the world.
 The GTU provides students with the opportunity for intensive study of many religious traditions including various forms of Buddhism, Christianity, Hinduism, Islam, Jainism, and Judaism, as well as interdisciplinary topics such as art and religion or theology and science.

 Students have the opportunity to attend classes at any of the seven other seminaries or the nine centers and affiliates in the GTU.
 They also have full access to more than 500,000 volumes in the Flora Lamson Hewlett Library, known as one of the largest theological libraries in the country.
 Additionally, SFTS students have access to the Doe Library at the University of California, Berkeley, which holds more than 11 million volumes, and ranks as the fourth largest university library in the nation.